meet-bhagdev/test/Python-Liunx-SQL-DB.md

 <properties
-	pageTitle="Connect to SQL Database by using NodeJS with msnodesql on Windows" description="Give a code sample you can use to connect to Azure SQL Database." services="sql-database"
+	pageTitle="Connect to SQL Database by using Python with pymssql on Ubuntu" description="Give a code sample you can use to connect to Azure SQL Database." services="sql-database"
 	documentationCenter=""